sipgate-io/io-labs-sms-appointment-booking/README.md

 ## In this example

-This project implements a basic sms appointment booking service using the sipgate.io REST-API.
+This project implements a basic SMS appointment booking service using the sipgate.io REST-API.

 ## Getting started